hikoworks/hikolang/README.md

 constructors called from a member-function. `$this` could be used as pointer to object/vtable.

+Another one of those hidden dependencies could be a mutex, maybe even passed to child objects like the allocator.
+I would also like a synchronize attribute on methods so that the mutex is automatically acquired and released when the method is called.
+But I want this synchronize attribute to be generic also for other things that can be acquired and released.

 I am not done thinking about this yet.

 ## Ranged arbitrary sized integers